mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 .. versionadded:: 1.9.0 2022/06/22

-If the ``aws`` or ``gcp`` provider properties of a KMSProviders_ are present and empty map/object, the driver MUST be able to populate an AWSKMSOptions_ or GCPKMSOptions_ object on-demand if-and-only-if AWS or GCP credentials are needed.
+If the ``aws`` or ``gcp`` provider properties of a KMSProviders_ are present and are an empty map/object, the driver MUST be able to populate an AWSKMSOptions_ or GCPKMSOptions_ object on-demand if-and-only-if AWS or GCP credentials are needed.